Introduction to Niche Market Strategy

 8. Implementing the idea in the market (niche market benefits)

 The final stage in the niche market strategy entry process is the actual introduction of the product in the market.
 If it is a beauty product sold through pharma retail outlets, sufficient quantities have to be produced, orders collected from retailers, or work closely with distributors to introduce the product in the market.
-According to Falkenstein, this is the most crucial phase of the niche marketing.
-He says if sufficient homework has been done, the launching of the product is only a calculated risk.
+According to Falkenstein, this is the most crucial phase of niche marketing.
+He says if sufficient homework has been done, the launching of the product is only calculated risk.

 Niche marketing has several advantages over mass marketing and especially for new businesses who are not awash in cash.
 The niche market player is more like a big fish in a small pond, while a corporate entity in a large market is more likely to be a small fish in a big pond If there are a large number of competitors.

 Since the product focused on niche market strategy are tailored to the needs of the small group it is addressing, the product could make an impact on the market as there is a strong reason for people to buy.
-A strong position in the niche market helps a company to defend its position and enter new niche market.
+A strong position in the niche market helps a company to defend its position and enter a new niche market.
 On the other hand, the mass market will attract more players and competition intensifies giving a smaller pie for existing players.

 Organic growth is possible in the niche market as consumers will spread by word of mouth the good qualities of the product and refer it to others.

-A niche market benefits can be developed in any industry category be it finance, tourism, information technology, beauty and fitness, health, agro-processing, food processing, manufacturing, electronics, electrical engineering and so on.
+A niche market benefits can be developed in any industry category, be it finance, tourism, information technology, beauty and fitness, health, agro-processing, food processing, manufacturing, electronics, electrical engineering and so on.

-In recent years, eco-friendly resorts in tourism, organic products in agriculture, Enterprise Resource Planning (ERP) in IT, dance-based fitness programs in wellness industry are all good examples of successful niche market benefits segments created.
+In recent years, eco-friendly resorts in tourism, organic products in agriculture, Enterprise Resource Planning (ERP) in IT, dance-based fitness programs in the wellness industry are all good examples of successful niche market benefits segments created.

 The ultimate test of a niche market benefits product is how helpful it is for consumers.
-According to Dixie Gillaspie, writer and coach, the more the product helps your buyers, the more they consume, the more they refer and the more likely they will be willing to pay more for it.
-Niche marketers now can increasingly use the web, social media and other digital platforms to get their messages across the audience.
+According to Dixie Gillaspie, writer and coach, the more the product helps your buyers, the more they consume, the more they refer, and the more likely they will be willing to pay more for it.
+Niche marketers now can increasingly use the web, social media, and other digital platforms to get their messages across to the audience.
 And compared to traditional media, the return on investment in such new media is better, marketing experts said.

 This has been a guide to Niche Market Strategy.
-Here we discuss basic concept some niche market strategies with a detailed explanation.
+Here we discuss basic concepts some niche market strategies with a detailed explanation.
 You may also look at the following articles to learn more –